 Assignments are due on the date indicated in the syllabus.
-If I change the due date for reasons related to student need in the course, the change will be discussed in class, posted on the Blackboard site, and confirmed in an email to all students.

-I will not accept late work.
-If you are not in class on the day an assignment is due, you are still responsible for submitting the assignment on or before the due date and time.
+If we change the due date for reasons related to student need in the course, the change will be discussed in class, posted on the Blackboard site, and confirmed in an email to all students.
+We will not accept late work.
+If you are not in class on the day an assignment is due, you are still responsible for submitting the assignment.